amar-r/SSHThings/SETUP.md

-# DOIT Blog Setup Guide
+# sshthings Blog Setup Guide

 ## 🎉 Congratulations!
 Your blog is ready.